clayguerrero/EmployeeTracker/README.md

 ## Installation

+Before starting the application the user must update their password in the server.js file on line 9.
 In order to run this application you must run 'npm i' in the terminal.
 Then the user must source the schema and seeds sql files.
-Lastly, T the user must run 'node start' in their terminal to run the application.
+Lastly, the user must run 'node start' in their terminal to run the application.

 ## Questions